 GO AND WRITE!
 SCOTLAND 2022

-In September 2022, join us on a unique writing retreat to Scotland.
-We’ll spend six nights at the gorgeous Lunga House castle in Lochgilphead and five nights at the Apex Grassmarket Hotel in the heart of Edinburgh, the world’s first UNESCO City of Literature.
+Originally planned for 2020, then rescheduled for 2021, we were finally able to host our great (and patient!) group of writers in Scotland in September 2022.
+We spent six nights at Lunga House castle in Lochgilphead and five nights at the Apex Grassmarket Hotel in the heart of Edinburgh, the world’s first UNESCO City of Literature.

-Our previous Go and Write! retreat to Scotland was so popular and got such rave reviews, we decided to do it again.
-Those who went in 2019 unanimously said, “I’d go back to Lunga in a heartbeat.”
-So, we’re returning to Lunga House, where they truly are the “small castle with a big heart.”
-They’ll take good care of us – a fire in the hearth, a piano in the ballroom, a healthy variety of fresh-made suppers and dinners with a hearty breakfast each morning, and plenty of places to stretch out and do some writing, reading, chatting, or daydreaming in silence on a fine fall day.
+Lunga House, the “small castle with a big heart,” saw Iain tending the fires in the hearths each day, a variety of fresh-made suppers with a hearty breakfast each morning, and plenty of places to stretch out and do some writing, reading, chatting, or daydreaming on fine fall days.

 LOCH LOMOND AND THE TROSSACHS NATIONAL PARK

 On our seventh day in Scotland, we said goodbye to Lunga House and boarded our coach to travel in comfort toward Edinburgh.
 Along the way, we visited the bonny banks of Loch Lomond and the Trossachs and saw for ourselves how the grandeur and history of the country could inspire an entire literary movement.

 Edinburgh is a traveler’s dream, especially if you’re a writer.
 We stayed at the Apex Grassmarket Hotel in rooms with a castle view, immersed in the historic Grassmarket area and moments away from the famous Royal Mile.